polybar/polybar-scripts/polybar-scripts/updates-arch-available/README.md

 ## Configuration

-You may want to change the coordinates depending on your icon position.
+You may want to change the dialog box position depending on where is your icon located.
 By default is x=25,y=25 (top left corner).

 ## Module